One of the most significant places in my life was the small cottage shown here in John Tribe’s excellent 1953

 Later in the day, anxiously watching the area to the south, I saw tiny figures striding up the track, new friends that I could get to know, people with new stories to share.
 I knew that many of the regular visitors were people that had travelled extensively and I looked forward to sitting in the inglenook beside the fire, listening as these pilgrims talked about their travels and the sights that they had seen.

-Weekends at Wholehope changed everything.
+Weekends at Woollup changed everything.
 Before, I was heading for ‘normal’ life as an engineer of some sort, but that primitive cottage turned out to be a place of great meaning for me, a focal point for my development and practical education and the first place where I was treated as an adult – heady stuff for a 16 year-old!

-Then, we all had wings to fly, but now, alas, the wings are gone; we must face our own mortality and acknowledge that those days are over and that world is no more and the only sounds on those empty green hills are the bleating of sheep, the songs of skylarks and curlews and the soughing of the wind; but go there, sit on the stones that mark the site and listen carefully – you may hear faint ghostly echoes of singing and laughter from times long past.
+Then, we all had wings to fly, but now, alas, the wings are gone; we must face our own mortality and acknowledge that those days are over and that world is no more, the only sounds on those empty green hills are the bleating of sheep, the songs of skylarks and curlews and the soughing of the wind; but go there, sit on the stones that mark the site and listen carefully – you may hear faint ghostly echoes of singing and laughter from times long past.

 My family all know that I want my ashes to be spread over the site, so in the future, if you need to talk with me, then that will be the best place to try!